LaxminarayanaV7416/miscellaneous/GIT CLI.md

          * to revert all files from staging are to working directory
       * git commit -m "Type your commit comment here!"
          * to commit the files to local storage (! you have to push to save the changes to server)
+      * git diff
+         * to see all changes made to the files or code
    * lets clone the other repos and start working on them
       * git clone url_or_fileaddress location_you_to_on_our_system
          * eg git clone git@github.com:LaxminarayanaV7416/webDevelopment.git . ==> . means to pwd directory